FREIRAUM KUNST

 About Schloss Bellevue

-Schloss Bellevue has been the official seat of the President of the Federal Republic of Germany since 1994.
+Schloss Bellevue has been the official principal residence of the President of the Federal Republic of Germany since 1994.
 The structure, built in the neoclassical style in 1786 in Berlin-Tiergarten, is one of the city’s oldest surviving palaces.
 The building will remain closed in its entirety for extensive refurbishment, which begins in summer 2026.

 About the Akademie der Künste